Learning jazz standards has long formed the bedrock of education for most musicians, providing a list of classic repertoire for players to draw upon.

 Classic recording: Joe Henderson – Blue Bossa

 Page One, Henderson’s debut as a bandleader, is also one of a number of classic collaborations with trumpeter Kenny Dorham.
-McCoy Tyner also features on a brilliant set.
+Legendary jazz pianist McCoy Tyner also features on a brilliant set.

 Modern version of Blue Bossa – Marcus Printup